Rolakamin/E-Commerce-Data-Analysis/README.md

 ## Project Overview

 ### Objectives

-The goal of this project is to analyze an E-commerce dataset to uncover insights related to sales performance, customer behavior, and product profitability.
-This will help improve business decision-making in areas such as inventory management, marketing strategies, and customer segmentation.
+The goal of this project is to perform Exploratory Data Analysis (EDA) on an E-commerce dataset to uncover insights related to sales performance, customer behavior, and product profitability.
+Through data cleaning and analysis using SQL (Microsoft SQL Server Management Studio - SSMS), this project aims to support business decision-making in areas such as inventory management, marketing strategies, and customer segmentation.

 ## Business Problems & Key Questions